 Infrastructure.
-The Data Warehouse consists of online storage organized in a storage area network (SAN) architecture.
+The Data Warehouse consists of online storage organized in a cluster filesystem architecture.
 Data is stored in 3 categories: simulation data, experimental data, and analysis data.
-Critical experimental data is written directly to tape at the SPS and a reduced stream is sent to the Data Warehouse daily.
-This reduced stream is further processed as it arrives to bring the data to an analysisready state.
+Critical experimental data is written and archived at the SPS and a reduced stream is sent to the Data Warehouse daily.
+This reduced stream is further processed as it arrives to bring the data to an analysis-ready state.
 Both the reduced data and the analysis ready data are replicated daily to the Tier 1 data center at DESY-Zeuthen.

 There are 2 main software applications involved in the flow of data from the SPS to the Data Warehouse.
 In the SPS, an application called SPADE ensures the orderly delivery of data from the SPS via 3 mechanisms based on priority and limited by bandwidth.
-At the Data Warehouse an application called Ingest insures data is entered into the Data Warehouse in an orderly fashion and all data catalogued and accounted for.
+At the Data Warehouse an application called Ingest ensures data is entered into the Data Warehouse in an orderly fashion and all data is catalogued and accounted for.
 There is additional software for data access and monitoring of data flow from the SPS.

 A new application named JADE (Java Archival and Data Exchange) is being developed which enhances the original functionality in the SPADE/Ingest systems.
 Some of the main improvements in the new JADE system are better scaling and more flexible configuration of the data archiving and delivery services.
-JADE will be deployed in the SPS during the 2013-2014 South Pole season replacing the SPADE service.
-The functionality of the Ingest application will be integrated into the JADE software stack during the year 2014.
-Following this plan, by the end of 2014 the new JADE application will handle the data archival and delivery from the South Pole to the UW-Madison Data Warehouse as an end-to-end integrated system.
+The first JADE subsystems were deployed in the SPS during the 2013-2014 South Pole season replacing the SPADE archiving service.
+The final decommission of SPADE is planned to take place during the 2014-2015 season when the satellite and email transfer services will be handed over from SPADE to JADE.
+The functionality of the Ingest application will be integrated into the JADE software stack during the year 2015.
+Following this plan, by the end of 2015 the new JADE application will handle the data archival and delivery from the South Pole to the UW-Madison Data Warehouse as an end-to-end integrated system.

 M&O Requirements.
 The complete IceCube data set will grow as data is collected, simulated, and analyzed.
-The final phase of the data life cycle will be long-term storage on the tape-based file system.
-Growth in data processing, simulation, and analysis requirements will require expansion of SAN storage.
-Expansion of SAN storage will require corresponding expansion of backup systems for error and disaster recovery.
-While the software systems in place for the Data Warehouse are mature, as requirements for data transfer, access, monitoring, and control change the software will need to be upgraded and also maintained for system changes.
+The final phase of the data life cycle will be long-term storage on a tape-based file system.
+Growth in data processing, simulation, and analysis requirements will require expansion of online storage that will require a corresponding expansion of the long-term archive capacity.
+While the software systems in place for the Data Warehouse are mature, as requirements for data transfer, access, monitoring, and control change the software will need to be upgraded and also maintained.
 Data standards will also evolve with changing requirements of the experiment.

-As the collected data set grows and new analyses are developed, it is foreseen that the load on the data access services will increase as well.
-Part of this data processing and analysis resources will come from a more intense usage of distributed computing (Grid) resources.
-The IceCube Data Warehouse and storage infrastructure, and in particular the data export services responsible for providing access to the data from remote sites, will need to evolve to cope with the extra load and maintain the high performance and reliability.
+As the collected data set grows and new analyses are developed, the load on data access services will increase as well.
+Part of this data processing and analysis demand will come from a more intense usage of distributed computing (Grid) resources.
+The IceCube Data Warehouse and storage infrastructure, and in particular the data export services responsible for providing remote access to the data, will need to evolve to cope with the extra load and maintain high performance and reliability.